Degrassi High: End of the series

-While Degrassi continued to be in demand by the CBC, multiple factors, internally and externally, contributed to the end of the series in 1991.
+Despite its continued critical and commercial acclaim, multiple factors contributed to the end of Degrassi in 1991.
 Kit Hood had become exhausted and frustrated by television work, having reluctantly agreed to the second season of Degrassi High "to please the network and fans", and the partnership between Hood and Schuyler, both creatively and personally, was deteriorating.
-According to Schuyler, when learning of the renewal, he accused Schuyler of manipulating him and head writer Yan Moore into doing "a year’s work that we don’t want to do".
-In addition, WGBH found it increasingly difficult to raise money from the PBS children's department as the show continued to age, and as a consequence were forced to withdraw their funding.
+Schuyler detailed in her memoir The Mother Of All Degrassi that Hood was becoming increasingly temperamental towards the end of production; when learning of the second season renewal, he accused Schuyler of manipulating him and head writer Yan Moore into doing "a year's work that we don't want to do".
+Compounding this was WGBH's difficulty procuring funding from the PBS's children's department due to the aging cast, and consequently being forced to withdraw from the show.

-Both Hood and Schuyler also chose to end the series because they felt the series had run its course and wanted it to end before it became stale and predictable.
+In spite of these mounting issues, both Hood and Schuyler felt the series had run its course and wanted it to end before it became stale and predictable.
 In a 1990 news interview, Schuyler explained that they wanted to end the series "while we were still feeling good about what we were doing", and that if they were to continue the series, they would have to "completely re-vamp it" and "bring in a new set of characters", something they did not want to do.
 Schuyler noted that most of the cast were occupied with post-secondary education, and that she felt the show had already tackled what they had aimed to.
 In a 1998 web interview with fan site owner Natalie Earl, Hood elaborated: